Meet the ANEW Team

 Outside of her professional accomplishments, Emily’s greatest gifts in life are her four children and her husband, who provide her with strength, love, and inspiration every day.

-Olivia Baxter BS
+Olivia Baxter BIS

 she/her/hers